 Neither political party can take comfort in a landscape where voters have low confidence in Congress to perform and have not found a deficit-cutting plan they can embrace.
 With just over two months to go before the super committee is required to submit its conclusions to Congress, each party faces challenges rallying the enthusiasm of a doubtful electorate.

-This article appears in the Sep.
-20, 2011, edition of National Journal Daily.
+This article appears in the September 20, 2011 edition of NJ Daily.